—- Eyewitness account —-

 “There must be a way out!”,

-Unrehearsed and unprepared, the nine of us sardine-packed into a Simca to face the Unknown.
-My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the days leading to that (should we be separated – not unusual and quite a frequent occurrence given their 1954 North-South evacuation).
+Unrehearsed and unprepared, the nine of us sardine-packed into a Simca.
+My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided on days leading to that escape (should we be separated – not unusual given their 1954 North-South evacuation).

-Now that I have had some distance from the event, I could appreciate that wisdom: a cousin of mine never got news of her MIA husband after the collapse of central VN – photo on the altar or not.
+Now that I have had some distance from the event, I could appreciate her precaution: a cousin of mine never got news of her MIA husband after the collapse of central VN – photo on the altar or not.
 Quite an agony.

 Uprooted in 1954 at least they were given 300 days not 2 minutes.

 P.S.
-As I re-read my mom’s hand-written last testament, at age late 80’s in US assisted living, apparently, with dementia, she could not tell facts from fiction.
-The house we left behind that day, later and long ago was confiscated, first the upstairs then the whole house in exchange for my dad’s passage and papers to America.
-Naively she instructed my sister to split the sales proceed three-ways to show her concern and care.
+As I re-read my mom’s hand-written last testament, in her 80’s in US assisted living, apparently, with dementia, she could not tell facts from fiction.
+The house we left behind that day, later and long ago confiscated, first the upstairs where I used to sleep – security blanket and all – then the entire downstairs completely occupied – in exchange for my dad’s passage and papers to America.
+In deep dementia, she instructed my sister to split the sales?

-My father wished us luck: “I am too old to worry what/ifs”.
-He, my part-time dad, French Artillery Army discharged (and two brothers also fought on previous war), was with Air Vietnam corporate account department.
+My father wished us luck: “I am too old to worry about what/ifs”.
+He, my part-time dad, French Artillery Army discharged (and his two brothers also fought in previous war), worked for Air Vietnam corporate account.
 His other family (monogamy was written into law per Diem’s sister-in-law after the fact) lived a few blocks away.
-A man of two-minds, like LBJ, he was to spend that next decade stoically getting bogged down with two residences and my half-sister.
-His sliding door!
+A man of two-minds, like LBJ, he was to spend his next decade stoically bogged down with two residences and my half-sister.

-Ban Co, where we lived, was a northern refugee enclave.
+Ban Co, where we lived, was a northern-refugee enclave.
 Walls got eyes.
-One would not look for or find tranquility there, except for siesta time.
+One would not look for or find tranquility there, except during siesta.
 Moving about in a serpentine and narrow alley, residents tolerated one another.
-Often times during my teen, they were my captive audience of our live Rock music and family loud quarrel.
+Often times in my teen years, they turned captive audience of our live music and loud quarrel.

-For fear of rousing up and rattled the cage at siesta (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
-“Where are you going! or worse, we knew it! they had been a mole”.
+For fear of rousing up and rattling neighbors (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eye contact and “Where are you going! “..

 For reinforcement, I called in a few markers.
-Mysteriously at the ready, with a Carbine N-1 in black (pajamas), our next-door “homeboy” escorted us out while I pulled the barbed wires cordon out of the way.
+Mysteriously at the ready, with a Carbine N-1 in black (pajamas), our next-door “homeboy” escorted us out then stood by our side as I carefully pulled the barbed wires for our car to back out.
 His silent “wink” – an emoticon – concealed our tacit understanding – “we’re even!”
-(On that day, I cashed out all my social “deposits” e.g. hey, let me light that cigarette, just as my mom did with her three-decades savings.)
+(On that day, I cashed out my social “deposits” e.g. hey, let me light that cigarette, just as my mom did her three-decades savings.)

 First hurdle!